 - The Legend of Zelda: The Wind Waker was hit by this as well, with the game rushed out for Christmas 2002 in Japan and some important content cut out to reach the deadline; namely, two whole dungeons were cut out and replaced with the Triforce Hunt.
 Fortunately, according to Aonuma, the dungeons found their place in later titles).
 Also very uncharacteristic of Nintendo is the sheer amount of unused content left on the disc, probably due to not having enough time to wipe it before sending it in for production; notably, there are more unused rooms than there are islands on the entire Great Sea.

 - Tomb Raider: The Angel of Darkness was in Development Hell for a while, and then ironically rushed out for the Christmas season, which was one of the reasons the game had a ton of cut content and bugs up the wazoo.
 To get a sense of the sheer amount of content cut, the final game only included 2 stripped-down versions of locations, of which 4 were meant to be in the game.
 In other words, over 50% of the original concept was cut.
 To make matters worse, the game didn't make it since it wasn't released until February of 2003.

 - Inverted by Luigi's Mansion: Dark Moon.
 It was scheduled for a November 2012 release, then was pushed back to March 2013 for The Year of Luigi.

-- The Virtual Boy could qualify though it was rushed for different reasons as Nintendo didn't want to waste anymore resources with further development with them wanting to focus on the Nintendo 64.
-It was released far before it's creator, Gunpei Yokoi, felt it was ready.
+- The Virtual Boy was rushed for different reasons, as Nintendo didn't want to waste anymore resources with further development with them wanting to focus on the Nintendo 64.
+It was released far before its creator, Gunpei Yokoi, felt it was ready.
 The system flopped, though Yokoi nonetheless stayed longer than he was planning on so it didn't look like he was admitting defeat by the system's failure (he was planning on leaving Nintendo anyway, and had planned the Virtual Boy to be a parting gift).